Omni Calculator logo

 It doesn't get easier, you just get faster

-If you love our calculator, be sure to open the advanced mode for some extra options!
-This way, you can adjust the calculations to suit your situation and get even better results.
+Our calculator allows us to adjust the calculations to suit your situation and get even better results.
 The additional options include the following:

 • Biking speed.
 The default value is set to 15 km/h - according to an analysis conducted in Lyon, this is the average speed of cyclists in the city.
 This value considers the effect of bike trips being shorter than car trips.
 If, however, you know your average speed on a bike, make sure to adjust this parameter.
 Read more about how to calculate bike speed by visiting our bike speed calculator.